docelic/article_date/README.md

 The app is based on Fibers and Channels.

-A group of N (--downloader) Fibers works on the input URLs, processing each one while taking advantage of basic HTTP Keep-Alive implementation and maintaining at most N (--connections) HTTP::Clients open for each individual domain.
+A group of N (--downloaders) Fibers works on the input URLs, processing each one while taking advantage of basic HTTP Keep-Alive implementation and maintaining at most N (--connections) HTTP::Clients open for each individual domain.